 - You might also take an immune-suppressing drug, such as adalimumab (Humira), adalimumab-atto (Amjevita), brodalumab (Siliq), etanercept (Enbrel), etanercept-szzs (Erelzi), guselkumab (Tremfya), ixekizumab (Talz), secukinumab (Cosentyx), or ustekinumab (Stelara).

 - These medicines are powerful and can have many side effects.
 Talk to your doctor to find out if they’re right for you.
-Make sure she’s aware of any other medical conditions you have or any other medications you take.
+Make sure they’re aware of any other medical conditions you have or any other medications you take.